History of Ivanovo: Ivanovo-Voznesensk formation

 Bezobrazov noted Ivanovo's stark social stratification, with wealth and poverty in close proximity.
 Prince I. M. Dolgoruky described the immense fortunes of local manufacturers, observing, "In Ivanovo, there is no middle ground—either a pauper or a rich man."
-Local writers depicted Ivanovo negatively, calling it a "quiet pool", "black city", "kingdom of chintz and consumption", "realm of darkness and sweat", or "devil's swamp", the latter coined by F. D. Nefyodov, a prminent Ivanovo writer and friend of revolutionary S. G. Nechaev, who lived in Ivanovo for his first 18 years.
+Local writers depicted Ivanovo negatively, calling it a "quiet pool", "black city", "kingdom of chintz and consumption", "realm of darkness and sweat", or "devil's swamp", the latter coined by F. D. Nefyodov, a prominent Ivanovo writer and friend of revolutionary S. G. Nechaev, who lived in Ivanovo for his first 18 years.